jakzal/toolbox/README.md

 Toolbox [started its life](https://github.com/jakzal/phpqa/blob/49482ae447d4b6341cf77aac9d51390fe1176e8c/tools.php) as a simple script in the [phpqa docker image](https://github.com/jakzal/phpqa).
 Its purpose was to install set of tools while building the docker image and it's still its main goal.
-It has been extracted as a separate project to make maintenance easier and open itself for new use cases.
+It has been extracted as a separate project to make maintenance easier and enable new use cases.

 ## Available tools